Superconductivity of Carbon Compounds with Sodalite Structure

 First, we consider a pure carbon system with the sodalite structure, C$_6$.
-It forms the skeleton of this superconductor and may be a basis for understanding the superconductivity of carbon compounds $X$C$_6$.
-In Fig.\ref{C6}(a), we show the band structure of electrons at $P=0$ GPa.
-It indicates that C$_6$ is an insulator with a charge gap of about 2.5 eV, which agrees with the result of the previous work.\cite{Pokropivny} The band structure of C$_6$ seems to be similar to that of H$_6$\cite{Wang-2012} except for the position of the Fermi surface.
-This is because both systems have the same atomic configuration.
+It forms the skeleton of this superconductor and may be the basis for understanding the superconductivity of $X$C$_6$.
+In Fig. \ref{C6-band}(a), we show the band structure of an electron at $P=0$ GPa.
+It indicates that C$_6$ is an insulator with a charge gap of about 2.5 eV, which agrees with the result of a previous work.\cite{Pokropivny}

-Figure \ref{C6}(b) shows that the phonon dispersion becomes positive at any point in the Brilliouan zone and the system is stable against the phonon excitation at $P=0$ GPa.
-It indicates that the system becomes $dynamically$-stable\cite{Y-Wang2014} and may be metastable at zero kelvin.
-We have also confirmed that the system withstands pressures at least up to 200 GPa.
+Figure \ref{C6-band}(b) shows that the phonon dispersion becomes positive at any point in the Brillouin zone and the system is stable against phonon excitation at $P=0$ GPa.
+It indicates that the system becomes dynamically stable.
+We also confirmed that the system can withstand a pressure of at least 250 GPa.
+To examine the relationship between the instability and electronic state of C$_6$, we apply the rigid-band approximation\cite{Subedi,Sano-2019} to C$_6$.
+In this method, a fictitious charge is introduced into the target system by assuming a rigid band.
+It changes only the Fermi energy of the system according to carrier density.
+It will be useful for analyzing the electronic state of $X$C$_6$, because the compound $X$C$_6$ may be considered as a system with an $X$-atom doped into C$_6$.
+For example, if $X$ is an alkali metal, it would correspond to the case of electron doping and the Fermi energy of the system is increased.

-The atomic density of C$_6$ is $1.43 \times10^{23} {\rm cm^{-3}}$ at $P=0$ GPa, and smaller than that of diamond($1.76 \times10^{23} {\rm cm^{-3}}$), because the sodalite structure has a large void to accommodate an atom $X$ inside the crystal, as shown Fig.\ref{model}.
-On the other hand, the nearest C-C bond length is 1.55 \AA and close to that of diamond (1.54 \AA) at $P=0$ GPa.
-We expect that C$_6$ is stable like diamond or C$_{60}$ at atmospheric pressure\cite{Pokropivny}, whereas the pure hydrogen sodalite structure is unstable.
-In this work, we treat only systems confirmed to be dynamically-stable by our calculation.

-In Fig.\ref{C6}(c), we show the density of states(DOS) of phonon for C$_6$ with that of diamond.
-The peak of the phonon spectral is about 1200 $[{\rm cm^{-1}}]$($\simeq$ 1700 K) for diamond, and that of C$_6$ seems to widely spread around 1000 $[{\rm cm^{-1}}]$($\simeq$ 1400 K).
-Although the characteristic frequency of C$_6$ is slightly lower than that of diamond, it may meet the requirements for HTS.